-Cavtat is probably the most southerly resort of all in Croatia, located around 20 km south of Dubrovnik and only 22 km from the border with Montenegro.
-Cavtat is an exceedingly pretty town, and is a great place to base yourself in if you’re after all the sights and culture of Dubrovnik but don’t want the hustle and bustle – it’s easy to travel between the two.
+Cavtat is probably the most southerly Croatian resort of all, located around 20 km south of Dubrovnik and only 22 km from the border with Montenegro.
+Cavtat is an exceedingly pretty town, and is a great place to base yourself in if you’re after all the sights and culture of Dubrovnik but don’t want the hustle and bustle.
+It is very easy to travel between the Cavtat to Dubrovnik.

 Getting to Cavtat

 Cavtat is very easy to reach from Dubrovnik – local bus number 10 is run on this route, with a bus running approximately every hour.
 See the schedules on the Dubrovnik Bus Terminal website.
-You can also travel between Cavtat and Dubrovnik by boat – ask locally.
+You can also travel between the two by boat – ask locally for details.

-Cavtat is actually very close to Dubrovnik Airport, so if you’re flying in it’s an easy taxi journey to the town from the airport, which is only 6km away.
+Cavtat is actually very close to Dubrovnik Airport.
+If you’re flying in it’s an easy taxi journey to the town from the airport, which is only 6km away.

 Sightseeing in Cavtat